What is telecommuting?

 Team management best practices

-Using a combination of these applications can enable an organization to shift to a telecommute-friendly company.
-The options of available vendors may change depending on what an organization needs.
-For example, voice over IP and unified communications as a service (UCaaS) vendors include 8x8, Dialpad, LogMeIn's GoToMeeting, RingCentral and Zoom.
-Organizations that may need to use may use products such as Amazon Workspaces, IBM Cloud, Cisco VXI or RedHat Virtualization.
+An organization can use a combination of these and other applications to shift to a telecommute-friendly work culture.
+For example, voice over IP and unified communications as a service have become increasingly popular in the workplace.
+Vendors of these products include 8x8, Dialpad, GoTo and RingCentral.
+Organizations that want to make telecommuting seamless for employees can use virtualization products such as Amazon WorkSpaces, IBM Cloud, Cisco VXI or Red Hat Virtualization.

 Working remotely vs. telecommuting

-Telecommuting and working remotely are near-synonyms and may often be conflated with one another.
+Telecommuting and working remotely are almost synonymous.
 However, the distinction lies in distance.
 Remote work implies that the employee lives outside the geographic area of the organization's location.
-Meanwhile, telecommuting indicates that the employee is close enough to the organization so they can, at least part time.
+Meanwhile, telecommuting indicates that the employee is close enough to the organization they can work onsite at least part time.